runtimeverification/michelson-semantics/michelson.md

        <stack> . => T ... </stack>
 ```

-Dug is implemented similar to Dig, except the element to move is saved
+`DUG` is implemented similar to `DIG`, except the element to move is saved
 immediately rather than waiting for `I = 0`.
 Instead it is placed when `I = 0`.

 ```k